UKHomeOffice/callisto-balance-calculator/README.md

 ## Kafka

-Project requires a Kafka instance with all required permissions to write to topic.
+Project requires a Kafka instance with all required permissions to read from Kafka topic.
 If [running the service within LocalDev solution](#running-as-part-of-the-localdev-environment), no futher configuration is required.

 All Kafka settings can be found in application.properties file.

+## Actuator Kafka Error Endpoint

+We have a counter configured for actuator which will give a metric on how many times deserialization has failed for kafka event messages.